Hume2/Laser-shadow-filter-improved/nifti_laser_filtering/docs/TradrLaserShadowFilter.md

 [back to index](index.md)

 # Tradr Laser Shadow Filter
 This filter removes laser shadows from the scan.
 When the distances from laser data ascend rapidly, it's most likely a laser shadow.
-There are two angles, one is applied for far objects and the other is applied for the close objects on the sides of the robot.
+There are two angles, one is applied for the far objects and the other is applied for the close objects on the sides of the robot.

 ## Parameters
 * `min_angle_close` (in radians) - The minium ascend angle of the shadow.
 This one is applied for the close objects on the sides of the robot.